Lunilux24/Lunilux24/README.md

 ## 🔭 I’m currently working on
 - A budgeting app to help me manage my money better.
 More information on this project to come in the near future!
-- A Homelab for my house with self-hosted applications like a private media server, file server and network montioring tools.
+- Getting my AWS certification.
 - Getting my advance pilot certificate for Canadian drone pilots.

 ## 🌱 I’m currently learning